electerious/Lychee/README.md

 ### Settings

-Sign in and click the gear on the top left corner to change your settings.
+Sign in and click the gear in the top left corner to change your settings.
 If you want to edit them manually: MySQL details are stored in `data/config.php`.
 Other options and hidden settings are stored directly in the database.
 [Settings &#187;](docs/Settings.md)

 ### Update